7 15 As A Percentage

 To convert 7/15 to a decimal, we divide the numerator (7) by the denominator (15):

 Notice that the decimal representation of 7/15 is a repeating decimal.
 This means the digit '6' repeats infinitely.
-For practical purposes, we often round the decimal to a certain number of decimal places.
-For this example, we'll use three decimal places, giving us 0.467.
+Consider this: for practical purposes, we often round the decimal to a certain number of decimal places.
+Practically speaking, for this example, we'll use three decimal places, giving us 0.
+467.

 Step 2: Convert the Decimal to a Percentage